kailaix/ADCME.jl/docs/src/tu_basic.md

 The kernels provide the low level C++ implementation for the operators.
 ADCME augments users with missing features in TensorFlow that are crucial for scientific computing and tailors the syntax for numerical schemes.
 Those kernels, depending on their implementation, can be used in CPU, GPU, TPU or heterogenious computing environments.

 All the intensive computations are  done either in Julia or C++, and therefore we can achieve very high performance if the logic is done appropriately.
-For performance critical part, users may resort to custom kernels using [`custom_op`](@ref), which allows you to incooperate custom designed C++ codes.
+For performance critical part, users may resort to custom kernels using [`customop`](@ref), which allows you to incooperate custom designed C++ codes.

 ![](./assets/kernel.png)